Nordre Ringgade 4

 Copenhagen Airport/Kastrup (CPH)

 Copenhagen Airport is the main international airport in Denmark, located approximately 10 km from Copenhagen city centre.
 Copenhagen Airport is a 3 h 30 min train ride from Aarhus.
-A single fare (economy) is 412 DKK, incl. a seat reservation (for the sake of convenience, we recommend that you reserve a seat along with your ticket).
+A single fare (economy) is 419 DKK, incl. a seat reservation (please note that seat reservation is required, and you should wear a face mask).

 You can purchase a ticket using Rejseplanen.

-- In the FROM field, write “Kastrup Lufthavn, Udenrigs”
+- In the FROM field, write “CPH Lufthavn”